JNRowe/jnrowe-fixes/doc/index.rst

 Welcome to fixes-overlay's documentation!
 =========================================

-Packages that don't naturally fit in to my other themed overlays.
+Packages with fixes submitted to the `Gentoo BTS`_ that have yet to be applied.
+Its main purpose is my staging ground, so I can separately manage upstreamed fixes.

 If you find any problems with ebuilds in this overlay either file an issue_ or drop me an email_.